Mutual fund: Market size

 In the United States, at the end of 2024, 24% of household financial assets were invested in mutual funds.
 Almost half of U.S. mutual funds assets were held in individual retirement accounts, 401(k) plans, or other defined contribution retirement plans.
 Mutual funds accounted for 38% of the assets in individual retirement accounts and 60% of the assets in 401(k) plans.

-Luxembourg and Ireland are the primary jurisdictions for the registration of UCITS funds.
-These funds may be sold throughout the European Union and in other countries that have adopted mutual recognition regimes.

 History

 Early history

 The first modern investment funds, the precursor of mutual funds, were established in the Dutch Republic.
 In response to the financial crisis of 1772–1773, Amsterdam-based businessman Abraham (or Adriaan) van Ketwich formed a trust named Eendragt Maakt Magt ("unity creates strength").
 His aim was to provide small investors with an opportunity to diversify.

-The first investment trust in the UK, the Scottish American Investment Trust formed in 1873, is considered the "most obvious progenitor" to the mutual fund, according to Diana B. Henriques.
+The first investment trust in the UK, the Scottish American Investment Trust formed in 1873, is considered the "most obvious progenitor" of the mutual fund, according to Diana B. Henriques.

-One of the earliest investment companies in the U.S. similar to a modern mutual fund was the Boston Personal Property Trust that was founded in 1893; however, its original intent was as a workaround to Massachusetts law restricting corporate real estate holdings rather than investing.
+One of the earliest investment companies in the U.S. similar to a modern mutual fund was the Boston Personal Property Trust, which was founded in 1893; however, its original intent was as a workaround to Massachusetts law restricting corporate real estate holdings rather than investing.
 Early U.S. funds were generally closed-end funds with a fixed number of shares that often traded at prices above the portfolio net asset value.
 The first open-end mutual fund with redeemable shares was established on March 21, 1924, as the Massachusetts Investors Trust, which is still in existence today and managed by MFS Investment Management.

 In the U.S., there were nearly six times as many closed-end funds as mutual funds in 1929.

 After the Wall Street Crash of 1929, the United States Congress passed a series of acts regulating the securities markets in general and mutual funds in particular.